google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

 ---

+# Capstone Project Team Roles

+Rotating with each of the four project phases, team members will take turns working in different capacities.

+**Program Manager:** Everyone will have a turn in the role of “program manager,” or the person who is purposefully directing the team and assigning action items.
+This role builds useful professional skills, and rotating ensures no one person gets stuck with all of the administrative tasks to keep the team running.

+**Note Taker:** Each student team member will be responsible for maintaining a “decision log” during at least one phase of the project.
+Entries in decision logs may include why the team went forward with one thing over another, how a problem got resolved, unresolved tasks or questions, etc. Decision logs will be housed in a common repo and accessible to students and instructional staff.

+---

 # Daily Schedule

 Project teams work synchronously or asynchronously, but they must have daily meetings as a whole group.